Mitt Romney announces bid for U.S. Senate in Utah

 Last month, some of his top advisers met to plot out his next steps, including hiring staff and potentially planning a drive to gather signatures so that he can qualify for the ballot.

-Romney, who grew up in Michigan and served as governor of Massachusetts, has a home in Utah and deep ties to the state, including through his Mormon faith.
+Romney, who grew up in Michigan, has a home in Utah and deep ties to the state, including through his Mormon faith.
 He was credited with rescuing the troubled 2002 Winter Olympics in Salt Lake City, and he has a network of well-placed political supporters in the state.

-The Senate seat Romney, who will be 71 next month, is running for is currently held by Sen. Orrin Hatch, who announced last month that he will not seek election to an eighth term.
+The Senate seat Romney, who will be 71 next month, is running for is currently held by Sen. Orrin Hatch, a fellow Republican who announced last month that he will not seek election to an eighth term.

-If Romney, an outspoken Trump critic, were to win the seat, he could become a powerful foe of the White House in the Senate GOP caucus.
+If Romney were to win the seat, he could become a powerful foe of the White House in the Senate GOP caucus.
 However, a Romney confidante told NBC News last month it is unlikely he would take that approach.

 The relationship between the last two Republican presidential nominees, however, has ranged from caustic to barely cordial over the course of Trump's political career.
-During the 2016 GOP primary, Romney called Trump a "phony" and a "fraud" and said the future president was "playing the members of the American public for suckers."
+During the 2016 GOP primary, Romney called Trump a "phony" and a "fraud" and said he was "playing the members of the American public for suckers."

 Utah leans heavily Republican, but has not been friendly to Trump.
 He came in third in the state's GOP caucuses in 2016.
 And in the general election, more than 20 percent of Utah residents opted to vote for former CIA officer Evan McMullin, who ran as an independent, anti-Trump protest candidate.